Travel guide

 • Be Dual SIM, meaning capable of managing two active lines

-How Dual SIM works with eSIM
+How Dual SIM with eSIM works

 The technical operation is simpler than it seems.
-Your mobile has two network "slots": the physical one (where you insert the card) and the virtual one (the eSIM chip).
-The operating system treats them as two independent lines, each with its own phone number, carrier, and data plan.
+Your mobile has two network "slots": the physical (where you insert the card) and the virtual (the eSIM chip).
+The operating system treats them as two independent lines, each with its own phone number, operator, and data plan.

 What can each line do?